rhboot/pesign/README.md

 efikeyen -d /etc/pki/pesign -S -TYPE -c 'CN=Your Name Key' -n 'Custom Secureboot'
 ```

+(where TYPE is m if you're only signing kernel modules, and k otherwise).

 For more complex and secure use cases (e.g., hardware tokens), see
 efikeygen man page (`man efikeygen`).